-Take Full Backup of Server 2016 using Veeam Agent for Windows
+Take Full Backup of Server 2016 using Veeam Agent for Windows.

 Veeam Agent for Windows 3 types of backup modes are available.
 And those backup modes are “Entire computer,” “Volume-level backup,” and “File-Level backup.”
 Veeam Agent for Windows servers supports five backup options.
-And those options are listed down:-
+And those options are listed down.

 - Cloud repository managed by a Veeam Cloud Connect service provider

 “Configure backup” is the Veeam agent’s option to start configuring and scheduling the backup for the Windows server.
 Back up your entire server is the recommended option in the Veeam Agent for Windows.
 This helps with fast recovery on any level.

 I selected the Entire Computer backup option for my server 2016.
 I used the external hard disk (local storage) to take the backup of server 2016.
 This is my Hyper-V server in my lab.

 Anoop is Microsoft MVP!
-He is a Solution Architect on enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
-He is Blogger, Speaker, and Local User Group HTMD Community leader.
-His main focus is on Device Management technologies like SCCM 2012, Current Branch, Intune.
-He writes about technologies like ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc.…
+He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
+He is a logger, Speaker, and Local User Group HTMD Community leader.
+His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
+He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…